mihomihouk/todo_team_2/README.md

 ### Challenges

-- Write code that is easy to understand by other team members
+- Write code that other members can easily read and reuse
 - Structure folders and files for component reusuability and maintainability
 - Maintain smooth communication across all team members, and ensure successul project management using Slack and weekly meeting to meet the deadline

-## How to Install and Run the Project
+## 🔽 How to Install and Run

 To run the project in your local environment, follow the steps below.